Khushboo09/Assignment/README.md

 5) DATASOURCE:
  - DeliveryListLocalDataManager: It manages data storage and retrieving from Core Data and interacts with interactor as well.
- - DeliveryListLocalDataManager: It makes API calls using Alamofire and fetch result or error and interacts with interactor.
+ - DeliveryListRemoteDataManager: It makes API calls using Alamofire and fetch result or error and interacts with interactor.
  -  Entity:
 (Product)
 Contains plain model class.